Neeqstock/VecchioGPT/README.md

 - **temperature**: form 0.1 to 1.0, define how much "creative" will the answer be.
 0.1 is the creativity extreme, while 1.0 means every answer will be the same, provided the same prompt contents;
 - **prompt**: the effective prompt that will be passed to the GPT model.
 Use "§" character to specify where the clipboard contents will be merged inside the prompt: it will be substituted with the contents of the clipboard.

 Files named _(0-9).json_ must be present in the _prompts_ folder, and refer to the prompts that will be called using the CTRL+SHIFT+(0-9) keyboard shortcut combination, using the background daemon.
+Those will be also accessible through the prompt picker GUI.

+It's greatly advised not to create two prompts with the same _promptName_.

 ## Dependencies